ratwolfzero/hopalong/README.md

 ## Abstract

 The "Hopalong"<top>*<top> attractor, authored by Barry Martin of Aston University in Birmingham, England, was popularized by A.K.
-Dewdney in the September 1986 issue of Scientific American.
-In Germany, it gained further recognition through a translation titled "HÜPFER" in Spektrum der Wissenschaft.
+Dewdney in the September 1986 issue of Scientific American [3].
+In Germany, it gained further recognition through a translation titled "HÜPFER" in Spektrum der Wissenschaft [3].
 <sub>*Nicknamed by A.K.
 Dewdney.</sub>

+Barry Martin’s work on graphic potential of recursive functions, detailed in Computers in Art, Design and Animation [1], [2], played a significant role in the development of these concepts.

 This Rust program computes and visualizes the “hopalong” attractor by iterating the following recursive functions: